IEEE-IIT/website-old/_posts/2015-04-14-pes-scholarship.md

 * Eager to explore the field through career experiences
 * U.S. or Canadian citizens and permanent residents

-Check their official [website](http://www.ee-scholarship.org/) for more info
+Check their official [website](http://www.ee-scholarship.org/) for more info.